Stochastic heat differences between many-particle and density field descriptions: Langevin Dean--Kawsasaki equations

-We now move on to a field description by projecting the set of the configurations $\{ \hat{\bm x}_i(t) \}$ to the stochastic number density defined as \black{ Bear in mind that the Kronecker delta in eq.~(\ref{rho_def_Discrete}) is replaced with the Dirac delta function in eq.~(\ref{NumDen_Dirac_delta}) from the discrete to the continuous space.} Applying the Ito lemma to eq.~(\ref{NumDen_Dirac_delta}), we arrive at the Dean--Kawasaki or the stochastic field equation with the number density ${\rho}(t,{\bm x})$~\cite{JPAMG_Dean_1996} as\black{
+Bear in mind that the Kronecker delta in Eq.~(\ref{rho_def_Discrete}) is replaced with the Dirac delta function in Eq.~(\ref{NumDen_Dirac_delta}) from the discrete to the continuous space.
+Applying the Ito lemma to Eq.~(\ref{NumDen_Dirac_delta}), we arrive at the Dean--Kawasaki or the stochastic field equation with the density field ${\rho}(t,{\bm x})$~\cite{JPAMG_Dean_1996} as